Wandalen/wTools/module/move/benchkit/readme.md

 `benchkit` offers a third way.

-> **📋 Important**: For production use and development contributions, see [`recommendations.md`](recommendations.md) - a comprehensive guide with proven patterns, requirements, and best practices from real-world benchmarking experience.
+> **📋 Important**: For production use and development contributions, see [`usage.md`](usage.md) - mandatory standards with proven patterns, requirements, and compliance standards from production systems.

 ## A Toolkit, Not a Framework